exploringweirdmachines/Entropy-based-Tokenizer/README.md

 # Entropy-Based Tokenizer

 "Hey, look!
 A regex free tokenizer!"
-A memory-efficient tokenizer that uses entropy calculations to identify natural boundaries in text and create tokens.
-This tokenizer is particularly effective for processing large text files as it uses memory mapping (mmap) and chunked processing.
+A tokenizer that uses entropy calculations to identify natural boundaries in text and create tokens.
+This tokenizer is particularly effective for processing large text files as it uses memory mapping (mmap) and chunked processing.<br>
+Based on Andrej Karpathy's minBPE tokenizer and META's 'Byte Latent Transformer: Patches Scale Better Than Tokens' paper.

 ## Features